UnknownSuperficialNight/RhythmiRust/README.md

 > [!IMPORTANT]
 > This repository serves as the official distribution hub for RhythmiRust releases, including binaries, release notes, and changelogs.
 Please note that the core application’s source code is closed source and not publicly available here.
 This repo is intended solely for convenient download and documentation purposes.

-**RhythmiRust** is a Rust-based music player, downloader, searcher, and metadata editor designed for simplicity, efficiency, and cross-platform compatibility.
+**RhythmiRust** is a Rust-based music player, downloader, searcher and metadata editor designed for simplicity, efficiency and cross-platform compatibility.

 ---